hebrides/intern-training/README.md

 You should become proficient in DevOps.

 README: DevOps in practice means utilizing two main skills to automate tasks:
 1) Writing scripts to set up [virtual machines](https://youtu.be/wX75Z-4MEoM) (VMs) with the operating systems, databases and programs you want pre-installed and configured.
+These scripts can also set up services that help you [scale](https://youtu.be/J-xqz_ZM9Wg) your application, so it can manage many thousands, or evens millions, of users.
 2) Writing scripts to automate CICD (Continuous Integration / Deployment): This is automating the hosting of new versions of your app / game / tool via scripts that talk to your Github (or self-hosted) repo and your servers.

 README: You find the scripts and programs you want for DevOps "orchestration" hosted online at different “hubs”, e.g.: